python02020/exercise-1/README.md

 4. Commit your solution
 5. Push your branch onto the server
 6. Check if the solution is ok (by checking whether the green checkmark appears).
 If not: Go back to 3.

+Please submit your exercise until April 15.
+If there are issues with the submission procedure, write an me an [email](mailto:nils.reiter@ims.uni-stuttgart.de).